Grading and awards

 The maximum total score for the IB MYP certificate is 56, with a grade from 1-7 assigned to each required eAssessment.

 Students must achieve a total of at least 28 points, with a grade of '3' or higher in each eAssessment component, to be eligible to receive the IB MYP certificate.

 For students who complete more than one eAssessment for each required or selected subject group, the highest available grade for that requirement contributes to the certificate total.
 For more details, read the general regulations for the MYP.

-The IB issues results on 1 August for May examinations and on 1 February for November examinations.
+The IB issues results on 1 August for May examinations and on 1 February for November examinations, available on IBIS.

 Do you wonder how MYP exam papers are marked?
 Take a look at the journey taken by MYP exams once a student has completed them.